djalbat/reaction/README.md

 - The `React.createElement()` method has been further streamlined.
 - The element classes have been reorganised, please see the source.
 - Support for Inference has been added, again please see the source.
+- Contexts are treated slightly differently.
+Please see the section below.

 ## Installation